The Solid Protocol

 Hypertext Transfer Protocol

-A data pod SHOULD use TLS connections through the https
+Servers SHOULD use TLS connections through the https

 and https

-are supported, all http
+URI schemes are supported, the server MUST redirect all http

-URIs MUST redirect to their https
+URIs to their https

 counterparts using a response with a 301